 The key to membership site trials is to get people in the figurative door.
-As such, they are usually free or only $1 so that the option is really a ‘no-brainer.’
+As such, trials are usually free or only $1 so that the option is really a ‘no-brainer.’
 We advise you to start with $1 trials.
 This ensures people have a horse in the rodeo, so to speak, and that they aren’t just hunting for freebies.
 It also guarantees that you have valid payment details without raising a red flag (“Why do I have to give my payment info when this site says it’s free?”).
 Keep in mind that most membership software requires payment details to be entered during the trial even if it is free.

 Can I use the membership site trials as a promotional tool?